8. Build check errors

 Screenshot of the GitHub PR with the job failed and link to the Studio Checks page

 Not to worry, that means our pipeline caught an error before it made it to production!
-We can investigate exactly why the job failed by following the link to Apollo Studio's Checks page embedded in the PR.
+We can investigate exactly why the job failed by following the link to Studio's Checks page embedded in the PR.

-Schema checks in Apollo Studio
+Schema checks in GraphOS

-The Checks page in Studio shows us the results of the check so we can diagnose what went wrong.
+The Checks page in Studio shows us the results of the schema check so we can diagnose what went wrong.

 https://studio.apollographql.com